-- 13.38 It is recommended that agencies build IPS publication considerations into clearance processes when developing or reviewing all new corporate, policy and procedural documents. - 13.39 The pro-disclosure objects of the FOI Act support agencies in adopting a starting position that all corporate, policy and procedural documents will be published on an agency's IPS unless there are clear and documented reasons for not doing so.
-Further consideration should also be given to whether other documents created by the agency (see s 8(4) and [13.130]-[13.138]) can be published if they meet the criteria identified at [13.40] below. - 13.40 In deciding whether a document will be published following clearance an agency should consider: - whether the document contains information of interest to the public or information of public value - whether the document contains information that may assist members of the public understand the work of the agency or understand the decisions it makes - whether the document would be released if access was requested under the FOI Act
+13.40 It is recommended that agencies build IPS publication considerations into clearance processes when developing or reviewing all new corporate, policy and procedural documents.

+13.41 The pro-disclosure objects of the FOI Act support agencies in adopting a starting position that all corporate, policy and procedural documents will be published on an agency's IPS unless there are clear and documented reasons for not doing so.9 Further consideration should also be given to whether other documents created by the agency (see s 8(4) and [13.131 - 13.138]), can be published if they meet the criteria identified at [13.42] below.

+13.42 In deciding whether a document will be published following clearance an agency could consider:

+- whether the document contains information of interest to the public or information of public value - whether the document contains information that may assist members of the public understand the work of the agency or understand the decisions it makes - whether the document would be released if access was requested under the FOI Act - whether, if the document contains exempt matter, limited redactions can be made to create a version that is suitable for publication.